MarkoM-dot/aoc2022/README.md

 ## aoc2022

-The `aoc2022` module has been turned into a cli tool to quickly view answers making it easier to sumbit solutions via the command line.
+The `aoc2022` module has been turned into a cli tool to quickly view answers making it easier to submit solutions via the command line.
 Check it out in the familiar way:

 ```shell
 python -m aoc2022 -h